RedHatQE/teflo/docs/users/definitions/credentials.rst

 in the **teflo.cfg**.

 .. note::
-    **For the VAULTPASS, you can also export it to be an enviroment variable, so you can protect the password**
+    **For the VAULTPASS, you can also export it to be an environment variable, so you can protect the password**

     the credentials can be either put in teflo.cfg OR put providing a separate credentials file.
 These are mutually exclusive